aniruddhaalek/profy/docs/page5.md

 ## Advanced Targeting

-1. **Display on Product pages under Collection URL:**: Display only on or hide banners from product pages which belongs to input Collection URLS.
+1. **Display on Product pages under Collection URL:** Display only on or hide banners from product pages which belongs to input Collection URLS.
 For example: If we want to display a banner on all product pages under "Collection1" collection.
 Then the input url will be the URL of "Collection1" collection 'https://mystore.myshopify.com/collections/collection1' .

-2. **Display for Customers with Tag:**: Display only on or hide banners from logged in customer based on their tags.
+2. **Display for Customers with Tag:** Display only on or hide banners from logged in customer based on their tags.
 Please refer this article for more info: https://help.shopify.com/en/manual/customers/manage-customers